gkarapeev/old-mcdonald-spa/README.md

 ##### Word
 * Renders either a regular &lt;span> element or an &lt;input> element based on the 'variant' prop.
 The 'variant' prop comes down from &lt;App> and is ultimately set based on the app route.
+* This component also holds a temporary local state hook to store the new value for an animal or sound before it is confirmed and sent back up to the main app state.
+This is done in order to avoid updating every 'sound' word in the current verse on every single keypress, which would be distracting for the user.

 ### 5. Dependencies